Verica Trstenjak

-Verica Trstenjak (born December 9, 1962) is a Slovenian Doctor of Laws and Professor of European Law.
-From 2006 to 2012 she has been an Advocate General at the Court of Justice of the European Union in Luxembourg, from 2004 to 2006 judge of the General Court.
+Verica Trstenjak (born December 9, 1962) is a Slovenian Doctor of Laws and Professor of European Law based in Vienna, Austria.
+From 2006 to 2012 she has been an Advocate General at the Court of Justice of the European Union in Luxembourg (CJEU), from 2004 to 2006 judge of the General Court.

-Early legal work
+Early professional career

 Verica Trstenjak passed her bar exam in 1987 and obtained her doctor's degree at the Faculty of Law of the University of Ljubljana in 1995.
 She worked as a head of the legal service at the Ministry of Science and Technology of the Republic of Slovenia between 1994 and 1996, and as State Secretary at the same ministry between 1996 and 2000.
 In 2000 she held a post of a Secretary-General of the Government of the Republic of Slovenia.

 She has cooperated also with non-governmental organizations in Slovenia and contributed to preparation of Foundations Act.
 From 1997 to 2000 she was also a leader of the working group 17 for the accession negotiations of Slovenia with EU.